diwang0214/WienJ/README.md

 [https://github.com/diwang0214/WienJ](https://github.com/diwang0214/WienJ)

 ## Usage and Tutorial
-See userguide.pdf in the package
+See userguide.pdf in the package.

 ## Citation
 If you use our code for your research, please cite